From Time Out to Time In: London events magazine goes online only

 Time Out, which is listed on the London Stock Exchange, provides magazines, websites, mobile platforms and live events in 58 countries.

-In a trading statement it said it had a global brand audience of 63 million in 2019.
+In a trading statement it said it had a global brand audience per month of 63 million in 2019.
 The COVID-19 pandemic had already forced it to close its food and cultural markets, it said, as well as hitting advertising.
+Its shares were down 16%.

 ((kate.holton@thomsonreuters.com; 0044 207 542 8560; Reuters Messaging: kate.holton.thomsonreuters.com@reuters.net))